Get a civil union licence

 - you’re legally allowed to have a civil union

-- you’ve been truthful on your civil union licence form
+- you have been truthful on your civil union licence form

-- you’ve got consent from a Family Court judge if you’re 16 or 17.
+- you have got consent from a Family Court judge if you’re 16 or 17.

 3. Pay the fee